 - Current military Leave and Earnings Statement (LES)

 - If the vehicle(s) is owned or co-owned by the Spouse:

 - Dependent military ID

-- Proof that the spouse’s legal domicile is the same as in the service member’s LES, which could be one of the following: voter registration, driver’s license, state income tax return, or marriage license/certificate.
+- Proof that the spouse’s legal domicile is outside of Virginia, which could be one of the following: voter registration, driver’s license, state income tax return, or marriage license/certificate.

 All military personnel and their family members living in Fairfax County, including Fort Belvoir, must register their vehicles within 60 days of purchasing or bringing the vehicle into Fairfax County.